History of the Scythians: Scythian influence in the Pontic Steppe

 The westward migration of the Scythians was accompanied by the introduction into the north Pontic region of articles originating in the Siberian Karasuk culture, such as distinctive swords and daggers, and which were characteristic of Early Scythian archaeological culture, consisting of cast bronze cauldrons, daggers, swords, and horse harnesses, which had themselves been influenced by Chinese art, with, for example, the "cruciform tubes" used to fix strap-crossings being of types which had initially been modelled by Shang artisans.

 It was at this time that the Scythians brought the knowledge of working iron which they had acquired in West Asia with them and introduced it into the Pontic Steppe, whose peoples were still Bronze Age societies until then.
 Some West Asian blacksmiths might also have accompanied the Scythians during their northwards retreat and become employed by Scythian kings, after which the practice of ironworking soon spread to the neighbouring populations.

 The Scythian establishment in the Pontic Steppe, and therefore their subduing of the native populations of this region, was especially facilitated by the iron weapons and the military experience they had obtained in West Asia.
-Introduced into the Pontic Steppe during this period by the Scythians was the use of scale armour, which the Royal Scythian aristocracy had themselves borrowed from the West Asian peoples.
+Introduced into the Pontic Steppe during this period by the Scythians was the use of scale armour, which the Royal Scythian aristocracy had themselves borrowed from West Asian peoples.

 Expansion into Central Europe

 Migration of the Sindi

 As part of the Scythians' expansion into Europe, a section of the Scythian tribe of the Sindi left the region of the Maeotian Sea and, over the course of the 7th to 6th centuries BCE, migrated westwards into the eastern section of the Pannonian Steppe, where they settled alongside the Sigynnae.

-The majority of the Sindi instead remained in Ciscaucasia, where they settled on the peninsula which came to be known as the Sindic Chersonese (Σινδικη Χερσονησος) after them, and where they formed a ruling class over the native Maeotians, who were themselves of native Caucasian origin.
+The majority of the Sindi instead remained in Ciscaucasia, where they settled on the peninsula which came to be known as the Sindic Chersonese (Σινδική χερσόνησος) after them, and where they formed a ruling class over the native Maeotians, who were themselves of native Caucasian origin.